Milltown Luas stop: Luas (2004-present)

 Construction of the first phase of the Luas system commenced in 2001 and concluded in 2004.
 The route chosen for the Green Line re-used the old Harcourt Street alignment between Charlemont and Stillorgan.
 By this stage, little of the old Milltown station remained, but a Luas stop of the same name was built in the same place; The retaining wall at the edge of the southbound platform is the only feature retained from the original station.
 However, the adjacent viaduct was in good enough condition to be re-used.
 The viaduct was renovated, hand new track laid on it, and was fitted with parapets and poles to support the catenary wires.

 Milltown Luas stop has simple edge platforms with signage, ticket machines, displays and shelters.
 Directly to the north is a level crossing which provides access to a nearby college.
 The old station had a level crossing in much the same place.

 In 2018, the platforms were lengthened from 45 to 55 metres.
 This was to accommodate the new longer trams introduced to boost capacity.

 Service

 Trams run every 5–10 minutes and terminate at either Parnell or Broombridge in the north, and Sandyford or Brides Glen in the south.

-The stop is also served by Dublin Bus routes 44, and 61.
+Onward transport

+Go-Ahead Ireland operate route S4, which connects the stop with areas such as Rathgar, Terenure, Clonskeagh and Belfield.